elvis-epx/LoRaL2/README.md

-# LoRa-trans - L2 transport improvements for LoRa
+# LoRaL2 - L2 improvements for LoRa

 This project adds a layer over LoRa transport, as well as an easy-to-use API.
 The idea is to make LoRa easier to use in IoT projects.